 Phil is a strategy and operations professional with over 20 years of experience in advisory, team leadership, general management and strategy implementation roles.
 He has experience in running a P&L for a manufacturing company.
 Mr. Dillard brings extensive growth oriented experience from multiple disciplines and industries to bear on strategy development, project management and strategic alliance development.
 Mr. Dillard has an MBA from the University of Chicago and a B.S. from the United States Naval Academy.

-Connor Fleming: Research Assistant 1 – Pilot-scale Fermentation
+Connor Fleming: Research Assistant I – Pilot-scale Fermentation

-Connor assists operations of Mango Materials’ methane fermentation process at the field site.
+Connor leads operations of Mango Materials’ methane fermentation process at the field site.
 Connor holds a B.S. from the San Jose State University in Chemical Engineering.

 Robert Gelardin: Strategic Advisor